Call Detail

 Video that engages ceramic materials, processes, or histories may be considered at the curator’s discretion.

-Works involving photography that references ceramic materials or processes may be considered at the jurors’ discretion.
+Works involving photography that reference ceramic materials or processes may be considered at the jurors’ discretion.

-All works must be structurally sound and installable.
-Floor and pedestal works must be self-supporting.
+All work must be structurally sound and installable.
+Floor and pedestal work must be self-supporting.

-Individual components should weigh under 100 lbs and fit through a standard 36” x 80” doorway unless designed for modular assembly.
+Individual components must weigh under 100 lbs. and fit through a standard 36” x 80”.

 NUMBER OF WORKS

-Artists may submit up to three (3) artworks.
+Artists may submit up to three individual (3) artworks.

 Each artwork may include up to two (2) media files (e.g., image, detail image, video, or audio), for a maximum of six (6) media files total.